kirlf/CSP/FEC/Convolutional codes intro.md

 [Convolutional codes](https://en.wikipedia.org/wiki/Convolutional_code) are kind of continuous error-correcting codes.
 They can be easily described via the polynomial structure, that can be also mapped into the shift-registers representation, e.g.:

 ![shiftregs](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/shift_regs.png)

-Where m1 and m2 are the constrain lengths (memory length).
+>Fig. 1.1.1.
+Example of shift-register structure (m1 and m2 are the constrain lengths (memory length)).

 In practice, polynomial structures are selected from the reference books.
 Searching of the optimal structure of the convolutional codes is the scientific research item.
 This relates to the chance to construct [catastrophic](https://www.mathworks.com/help/comm/ref/iscatastrophic.html) convolutional code.

 Moreover, the following classification can be applied: